Music therapy

 Supportive care

-The systematic reviews are described in table 1 and the RCTs in table 2.
-It should be noted that there is considerable variation in the manner in which the music interventions were conducted including the duration and number of sessions.
-Some of the interventions which were classified as music therapy simply involved participants listening to pre-recorded music without any additional therapeutic process or involvement of a music therapist.
+Considerable variation in the conduct of music interventions should be noted, including the duration and number of sessions.
+Some interventions were classified as music therapy simply involved participants listening to pre-recorded music with no additional therapeutic process or involvement of a music therapist.

 Description of studies